Better Overland Project

 Phase 1

 Phase 1 will add protected bike lanes, traffic calming measures, and pedestrian safety improvements along Overland Avenue between Venice Boulevard and Culver Boulevard.
 This initial phase closes a critical gap in the bikeway network by linking the existing protected bike lanes on Venice Boulevard with the conventional bike lanes currently in place on Overland Avenue south of Culver Boulevard to Ballona Creek.
+Due to limited budget, Phase 1 is being built using lower cost materials, such as flexposts, and does not include traffic signal or ADA/curb ramp modifications given the high cost of these improvements.

 New Protected Bike Lanes